Central Extensions and Cohomology: From Extensions to

 The top row is exact by Proposition \ref{extexact}, and the bottom row is exact by Theorem \ref{cohomexact}.
-The diagram is commutative by naturality of $\alpha$.
-The map $\alpha_{\pi_0}$ is injective by Proposition \ref{G.disc.alpha.inj}.
+The diagram is commutative by the naturality of $\alpha$.
+The map $\alpha_{\pi_0}$ is an isomorphism by Corollary \ref{G.disc.alf}.
 The map $\alpha_{G^\circ}$ is a bijection by Theorem \ref{Gconnect.equiv} and Proposition \ref{alpha.beta}.
-The injectivity of $\alpha_G$ then follows by a diagram chase.
-(See for example \cite[Exercise 1.3.3]{weibel}.)
+The injectivity of $\alpha_G$ then follows by the 5-Lemma.